 The points where the touch coincided with a candlestick reversal pattern are pointed to by the arrows – there is a hammer and the following day a shooting star, which results in a steep sell-off.

 Another strategy traders use in conjunction with pivots is to look for places where the exchange rate has broken decisively above R1 or below S1.
 Such a sign might indicate the possibility of strong trending day evolving which the trader hopes to ride the back of.

 For example, if there was a strong break above R1 the trader might anticipate a continuation higher and enter a long trade to trade the continuation from the breakout.

 Other types of Pivots

 So far the article has only described the standard pivot but there are other types of pivots also used by traders.

-Camarilla Pivots were originally developed by a trader called Nick Scott who drew inspiration for the name from the idea of a secret ‘cabal’ manipulating the market between various levels.
+Nick Scott were originally developed Camarilla Pivots.
+He drew inspiration for the name from the idea of a secret ‘cabal’ manipulating the market between various levels.

 Camarilla can be created using the following equations: